natedonato/kanban-challenge/README.md

 For the exercise there are some hard coded values and some missing functionalities that could be added to make a more fully featured product.
 I may return in the future to add things like creating / destroying / renaming columns, deleting cards, etc.

 Currently though the only modification I have made since finishing the interview was adding the gh-pages package to publish a live example.
+[View the demo here](http://www.natedonato.com/kanban-challenge/)

 ## Functionality
 There are four columns prepopulated with two cards each.
 Columns each take 1/4 the full browser width minus consistent 25 pixel margins and gaps between columns.